adgellida/chocolateyautomaticpackages/ReadMe.md

 * geany - not automatic yet
 * genymotion - not automatic yet
 * hdtune - not automatic yet
-* heroesofnewerth - manual - 3.2.0 not downloadable but yes updatable on game

 * hpusbdisk - not automatic yet
 * kasperskyanti-virus - not automatic yet
 * kcleaner - not automatic yet